-- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 18th June 2021. - 2.2 The Partnership's appointed External Auditor Azets Audit Services has completed a draft Audit report and this is presented separately on this agenda. - 2.3 The Auditor's report provides an opinion on whether: - the Annual Accounts give a true and fair view, in accordance with applicable law and the 2020/21 Code of Practice on Local Authority Accounting, of the state of affairs of the Partnership as at 31 March 2021 and of its income and expenditure for the year then ended; - the Annual Accounts have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union, as interpreted and adapted by the 2020/21 Code and; - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003. - 2.4 There are no qualifications to the draft audit certificate, which appears on pages 46 to 48 of the accounts.
-The Auditor's opinion states that the financial statements present a true and fair view of the Partnership as at 31st March 2021 and its income and expenditure for the year then ended. - 2.5 The audit opinion is subject to completion of the following areas of work: - review of most recently provided audit evidence; - consideration of events subsequent to the balance sheet date; and - final checks and review, including for accuracy and consistency. - 2.6 Additional disclosures have been included in the Governance Statement, in line with the Delivering Good Governance in Local Government Framework, including confirmation of compliance with the Code of Practice on Managing the Risk of Fraud and Corruption.
-The additional disclosures are shown in marked-up text in the Governance Statement, which appears on pages 7 to 9 of the appended Annual Accounts.
+- 2.1 The unaudited Annual Accounts were noted by the Partnership at its meeting on 18th June 2021. - 2.2 The Partnership's appointed External Auditor Azets Audit Services has completed the annual audit.
+The Annual Audit report is presented separately on this agenda. - 2.3 The Auditor's report provides an opinion on whether: - the Annual Accounts give a true and fair view, in accordance with applicable law and the 2020/21 Code of Practice on Local Authority Accounting, of the state of affairs of the Partnership as at 31 March 2021 and of its income and expenditure for the year then ended; - the Annual Accounts have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union, as interpreted and adapted by the 2020/21 Code and; - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003. - 2.4 There are no qualifications to the audit certificate, which appears on pages 46 to 48 of the accounts.
+The Auditor's opinion states that the financial statements present a true and fair view of the Partnership as at 31st March 2021 and its income and expenditure for the year then ended. - 2.5 Additional disclosures have been included in the Governance Statement, in line with the Delivering Good Governance in Local Government Framework, including confirmation of compliance with the Code of Practice on Managing the Risk of Fraud and Corruption. - 2.6 The Performance and Audit Committee reviewed the Annual Accounts at its' meeting on 10th September 2021.